Ceropegia stapeliiformis

 The subspecies stapeliiformis is known from areas of karroid scrub in the Eastern Cape province of South Africa, with a distribution from Uitenhage and Willowmore to Graaff Reinet and King William's Town.
 This subspecies is known to flower from October to March.

 The subspecies serpentina, which was initially described as Ceropegia serpentina by E. A. Bruce, has a distribution which ranges from Northern KwaZulu-Natal and Eswatini to Gauteng, Mpumalanga and Limpopo provinces of South Africa, where it occurs in scrub bush.
 The flowering time from December to March.

-The names have the derivations stapeliiformis = resembling Stapelia (Latin), and sepentina = serpentine (Latin).
+The names have the derivations stapeliiformis = resembling Stapelia (Latin), and serpentina = serpentine (Latin).